4d/go-mobile/docs/special-features/deep-linking.md

 ```

-## USING URL SCHEMES IN YOUR 4D FOR iOS APP
+5. Build your app.

+### Using URL Schemes in you mobile app

 1. Click on the **Action** button to display all of your currently available actions
 2. Select the **Share** action that you previously defined in the project editor
 3. A new view appears to allow you to start sharing content
 4. Select the share method you want to use
-5. Send it!
+5. Send it.

-# UNIVERSAL LINKS

-## A MORE MODERN APPROACH
+## Universal Links

 Universal links provide several key benefits that aren't available with custom URL schemes.
 Specifically, universal links are: